Cyberax/py-somfy-sdn/README.md

 ## sdntool.py

 This tool can be used to detect devices in the SDN network, and to control shades.
+It can even be used as a simple commissioning tool.
+It supports moving the shades past the limits (with `force_up/force_down` commands), updating the limits, and controlling the rotation direction.

 Detecting:
 ```bash